Tsai Ing-wen: Energy policy

-Nuclear energy

 Tsai campaigned on a promise to make Taiwan nuclear-free by 2025, which was codified into law on 11 January 2017 via amendments to the Electricity Act.
 An energy blackout due to an unrelated operational mistake have led some to question the nuclear phase-out.
 According to the results of the 2018 referendum, this provision was abolished on 7 May 2019.
-Nonetheless, the administration has maintained a goal of phasing out nuclear energy.
-The controversial nuclear waste site on Orchid Island and the dangers of nuclear power plants in a seismic activity area (Taiwan is in a region of the world very prone to large earthquakes and tsunamis) like what happened at Fukushima in Japan in 2011 influenced Tsai and her party to make Taiwan nuclear power-free by 2025.
-While the nuclear energy referendum guaranteed that nuclear energy would not be abolished in 2018 Tsai decided to not renew the three remaining nuclear power plants' licenses which would expire after 40 years.
-Of the three active nuclear power plants as of 2016, the Jinshan Nuclear Power Plant was shut down in July 2019, the Kuosheng Nuclear Power Plant will be decommissioned in March 2023, and the final nuclear power plant to shut down will be the Maanshan Nuclear Power Plant in May 2025.
+Nonetheless, the administration maintained its goal of phasing out nuclear energy.
+Without renewing the licenses of the three remaining nuclear power plants, which were set to expire after 40 years, the Jinshan Nuclear Power Plant was shut down in July 2019, followed by the decommissioning of the Kuosheng Nuclear Power Plant in March 2023.
+The final nuclear facility, the Maanshan Nuclear Power Plant, was scheduled to be shut down in May 2025.

+Bills under the umbrella of the Forward-Looking Infrastructure initiative were used to fund green energy initiatives.
+The administration planned to install 1,000 wind turbines on land and offshore and contracted Ørsted of Denmark to install 900 MW of capacity and wpd of Germany to install 1 GW of capacity.
+Taiwan's first offshore wind farm, Formosa I, consisting of 22 wind turbines expected to produce 128 MW, began operations at the end of 2019.
+The government also purchased 520 MW of solar capacity in 2017 and more than 1 GW in 2018; total capacity was 2.8 GW at the end of 2018.
+On 30 May 2023, the Renewable Energy Development Act was amended to require solar panels on all new buildings.

+By the end of 2023, the installed capacity of solar photovoltaic power had reached 12.418 GW, while offshore wind power had reached 1.763 GW.
+Although the government had originally set a target for renewable energy to account for 20% of electricity generation by 2025, projections were later adjusted, with the revised goal set at 15% by 2025 and 20% by November 2026.